Lloydrl/movies-api/README.md

 # movies-api
 This is a movies API.
-You can view data on all movies in the API or you can searched by movie type(rom-com and action are the only two categories currently added).
+You can view data on all movies in the API or you can searched by movie type(rom-com and action are the only two view sets currently added).

 This API also has the functionality to add new movies to it!